-By default, a Space inherits the view and edit permissions of its parent.
+By default, a Space inherits the Space access levels of its parent.

 Re-naming, Moving, and Deleting a Space

 Subspaces within Shared or your personal Space can be re-named, moved, and deleted.
 The top-level Spaces such as Shared or your top-level personal Space cannot be changed in this way.

-To make a change first navigate to the Space of interest.
-Then choose the appropriate option (Edit enables re-naming) from the Gear Icon in the upper right:
+To make a change, first navigate to the Space of interest.
+Then choose the appropriate option from the gear icon in the upper right:

 Use caution when deleting a Space.
-In a single action you can delete all of a Space’s content, which could in turn contain other spaces.
-An admin might be able to recover the content of a deleted Space, but the content will be returned to the personal Spaces of the users that created it, not back to the Space that was deleted.
+In a single action you can delete all of a Space's content, which could in turn contain other Spaces.
+A Looker admin might be able to recover the content of a deleted Space, but the content will be returned to the personal Spaces of the users that created it, not back to the Space that was deleted.